The First Look At Margot Robbie's Harley Quinn Spin-Off Is So Good

 It's worth noting that earlier this month, Messina arrived at the Golden Globes with conspicuously blonde hair.
 Now, we finally know why.

 The full title of Birds of Prey is Birds of Prey (And the Fantabulous Emancipation of One Harley Quinn).
-It is expected to arrive in cinemas February 2020.
+It is expected to arrive in theaters February 2020.

 Advertisement